Lock Pages prevents specified pages (or all pages), posts, or custom post types from having their slug, parent, status or password edited, or from bei

-Sometimes some pages are too important to allow them to be casually moved about or deleted by site editors.
+Sometimes some pages or other posts are too important to allow them to be casually moved about or deleted by site editors.
 An editor may think nothing of renaming a page's slug, or deleting a page to replace it with something similar, perhaps unaware of effects on SEO.
 Also, certain pages might be essential to keep in place because of a site's structure, or because of aspects of a custom theme.

 Locking is implemented by preventing the actual database update being performed as well as, where possible, having the interface element for that field removed.
 Where possible interface elements are removed via WP filters on the server; otherwise, jQuery is used on the client.